-A far better reaction is to describe what you see or feel instead, and this type of praise comes in two parts.
+A far better reaction is to describe what you see or hear instead, and this type of praise comes in two parts.

-- The adult describes with appreciation what he or she sees (or in Ross’s case what I’ve just heard about the game he played and did well in).
+- The adult describes with appreciation what he or she hears or sees (in Ross’s case what I’ve just heard about the game he played and did well in).

 - The child, after hearing the description, is then likely to praise himself. (either internally or aloud by contributing something to what you’ve just said).

 “The children become more aware and appreciate their own strengths.”

 The point of this type of praise is to encourage children to build self-esteem for themselves.
 If you can find a word or sentence that will tell your child something about himself that he may not have known before – “to give him a new verbal snapshot of himself” – that’s even better.

 When Ross told me about the game, I should have said: “That sounded like a really fun game Ross.
 You were able to get past the opposition and get the ball into the net five times!
 That took lots of skill and energy” If I’d said that then he might have had the opportunity to answer with, “Thanks.
 Yeah, I was really good at dodging them”.

 Discovering this type of praise was enlightening.
 It’s a wonderful, simple way to encourage confidence and self-esteem; and has really helped me to listen properly to what my children are saying so that I can give an uplifting and appropriate response.